jpklein/slack-integration/_includes/rallybot-workflow.md

 ##### QA Team

 When a user story is added to an iteration, create at least one child task to account for the time you'll spend testing it.
-Rally has a nasty habit of changing a story's state to Completed when all of its tasks have zero hours left to do, so maintaining these QA tasks is essential to having rallybot report the correct status.
+Rally has a nasty habit of changing a story's state to Completed when all of its tasks are completed, so maintaining these QA tasks is essential to having rallybot report the correct status.

 Once a developer has finished work on a story and deployed it to a test environment, rallybot will post a message in our Slack channel that it is "ready for QA".
 That's your cue to begin your testing and/or add any questions you have to the story's discussion tab; Rallybot will automatically repost your comments to Slack for everyone to see.
 You can even include other team members' Slack login names in your comments to notify them directly.

 If a story doesn't pass testing, create tickets for any defects you find and make sure to task out the hours you think you'll spend retesting the feature.
 After this is done, **uncheck the ready flag** of the user story in Rally.
-Rallybot wiil post a message to Slack that the story "needs work" and a developer should begin working on the fix.
+Rallybot wiil post a message to Slack that the story "needs work" and a developer should begin addressing its defects.
 Look for another "ready for QA" announcement in Slack for the story to be retested.

 When a story passes testing - or all of its defects have been closed - **set the state to Completed**.
-This will trigger a notification that the story is "ready for acceptance" that should catch the attention of our product owner.
-You can do this either by manually changing the story's state field, or by setting the to do field of all its child tasks to zero (as mentioned above).
+You can do this either by manually changing its state field, or by setting the state of all its child tasks to Completed (as mentioned above).

 ##### Product Owner